kyhau/docker-notebook/docker-networking.md

 1. **Macvlan networks** is the best network driver type when you are migrating from a VM setup or need your containers to look like physical hosts on your network, each with a unique MAC address.

+1. **None**: The none driver gives a container its own networking stack and network namespace but does not configure interfaces inside the container.
+Without additional configuration, the container is completely isolated from the host networking stack.

 ## User-defined bridge networks